 Founded by the Sisters of Mercy in 1906 as a hospital for women and children, today, the Mater is part of St Vincent’s Health Australia, one of Australia’s leading Catholic not-for-profit healthcare providers.

 The Mater has evolved to become a busy and renowned campus.
-The Mater Clinic; The Poche Centre, home to Melanoma Institute Australia; the JM Agnew Wing, a 14-bed inpatient rehabilitation unit; The Patricia Ritchie Centre for Cancer Care and Research; a Renal Unit of 16 chairs and The Mater Diabetes and Endocrine Centre are all housed within the campus.
+The Mater Clinic; The Poche Centre, home to Melanoma Institute Australia; the JM Agnew Wing, a 14-bed inpatient rehabilitation unit and The Patricia Ritchie Centre for Cancer Care and Research are all housed within the campus.

 The Mater’s core specialities are: